rspamd/rspamd.com/doc/modules/bayes_expiry.md

 #lazy = true;    # Before 2.0
 ```

-In addition to main configuration of `bayes expiry` module that need to be set in `classifier` configuration, there is global settings exists, you can set them in `local.d/bayes_expiry.conf` or `override.d/bayes_expiry.conf` file.
+To modify the global settings of the `bayes expiry` module, you can configure them in either the `local.d/bayes_expiry.conf` or `override.d/bayes_expiry.conf` file.

 The following settings are valid:
-- **interval**: time interval in seconds between each run of bayes expiry module on controller, defaults to `60`.
+- **interval**: time interval in seconds between each run of the expiry step on the controller.
+Default is `60`.
-- **count**: amount of keys to check over one run of bayes expiry module.
-Module using scan with cursor and on next scan will continue from when it was stopped.
-This parameter can be increased from default `1000` to a greater value in case your Redis filled with too many persisten keys, which usually means that learning is quicker then expiry proccessing.
+- **count**: the number of keys to check during each expiry step.
+The module utilizes a cursor-based iterator to ensure that the next step continues from where the previous one stopped.
+Default is `1000`.
+Consider increasing it to a higher value if your Redis instance is overwhelmed with too many persistent keys, suggesting faster learning compared to the module's processing.
-- **epsilon_common**: eliminate common if spam to ham rate is equal to this epsilon, defaults to `0.01`.
+- **epsilon_common**: a comparison tolerance used to determine if a token is considered `common`.
+Tokens with a difference between spam and ham relative frequencies not greater than this value are classified as `common`.
+Default is `0.01`.
-- **common_ttl**: TTL which will be set for discriminated common elements, defaults to `10 * 86400`, which is 10 days.
+- **common_ttl**: the initial TTL for `common` tokens.
+Default is `10 * 86400`, equivalent to 10 days.
-- **significant_factor**: defaults to `3.0 / 4.0` which is 75%, tokens with significancy greater then this value will be persisted, lower - will be marked as `insignificant` and will get TTL set based on `expire` of `classifier`.
+- **significant_factor**: the threshold for token significance.
+Tokens with a relative frequency greater than this value are considered `significant`; otherwise, they are `insignificant`.
+Defaults is `3.0 / 4.0`, which corresponds to 75%.

 Configuration example:
 ```hcl